iphadke/iphadke.github.io/_pages/about.md

   - /about/
   - /about.html
 meta:
-  keywords: "Ishan Phadke, Ishan Phadke Economics, Ishan Phadke UNC, Ishan Phadke UNC Economics, Ishan Phadke Economics UNC"
+  keywords: "Ishan Phadke, Ishan Phadke Economics, Ishan Phadke UNC, Ishan Phadke UNC Economics, Ishan Phadke Economics UNC, ishan phadke unc, ishan unc, phadke unc, unc ishan phadke, UNC Ishan Phadke"
 ---
-I am an Economics PhD Candidate at University of North Carolina - Chapel Hill.
+I am an Economics PhD Candidate at the University of North Carolina - Chapel Hill.
 My research interests are in Empirical Industrial Organization and Health Economics.
-My current work focuses the supply side of pharmaceuticals, with focuses on regulation, innovation incentives and drug pricing.
+My current work focuses on the supply side of pharmaceuticals, with focuses on regulation, innovation incentives and drug pricing.
 I will be on the job market in the 2024-2025 academic year.

 <div class="button-container">
  <a href="http://iphadke.github.io/files/Phadke_CV.pdf" class="btn">CV</a>  <a href="http://iphadke.github.io/files/Phadke_JMP.pdf" class="btn btn--tarheel">Job Market Paper</a>